HPA Field Training in Rwanda

 CONTEXT AND CHALLENGES

-New Hope for those affected by gender-based violence in Rwanda
+New hope for those affected by gender-based violence in Rwanda

 According to the United Nations, gender-based violence (GBV), especially against women and girls, is the most systematic and widespread human rights violation globally.
 GBV can include sexual, physical, mental and economic harm inflicted in public or in private.
 It also includes forms of threats of violence, coercion and manipulation such as intimate partner violence, child marriage or female genital mutilation.
 In 2015, the World Health Organisation identified six causes and risk factors of GBV: traditional gender norms supporting male superiority and entitlement, abuse of alcohol, use of drugs, weak legal sanctions, poverty and high levels of crime and conflict in society.